anhaidgroup/delex/doc/installation-guides/install-single-machine.md

 The installation process consists of the following:
 1. Install Python 3, Sparkly (+ its dependencies), and PyLucene (+ its dependencies).
-2. Pip install Delex from either PyPI or GitHub.
+2. Pip install Delex (+ its dependencies) from either PyPI or GitHub.

 ### Options